sothearyo/CSharp-LoginRegistration/README.md

 # CSharp-LoginRegistration

-Simple login and registration app using partials to construct the html page.
+Simple login and registration app written with C# and uses Entity Framework.
+Partials used to construct the page.